Ripon: Northumbrian and Viking period

-During its pre-history the area which later became Ripon was under the control of the Brigantes, a Brythonic tribe.
+During its prehistory the area which later became Ripon was under the control of the Brigantes, a Brythonic tribe.
 Three miles (5 km) north at Hutton Moor there is a large circular earthwork created by them.
 The Romans did not settle Ripon, but they had a military outpost around 5 mi away at North Stainley.
 Solid evidence for the origins of Ripon can be traced back to the 7th century, the time of the Anglian kingdom of Northumbria.
 The first structure built in the area, known at the time as Inhrypum, was a Christian church dedicated to St Peter, with the settlement originating in 658.
 This was founded by Wilfrid, a Northumbrian nobleman, who later became Archbishop of York; he was granted the land by King Alhfrith.

-The earliest settlers were stonemasons, glaziers and plasterers that Wilfrid brought over to help construct the Ripon monastery, from Lyon in Francia and Rome which was then under Byzantine rule.
+The earliest settlers were stonemasons, glaziers and plasterers that Wilfrid brought over to help construct the Ripon monastery, from Lyon in Francia and Rome, which was then under Byzantine rule.
 The years following the death of Wilfrid are obscure in Ripon's history.
 After the invasion of the Great Heathen Army of Norse Vikings in Northumbria, the Danelaw was established and the Kingdom of Jórvík was founded in the Yorkshire area.
 In 937, Athelstan, then King of England, granted the privilege of sanctuary to Ripon, for a mile around the church.
 One of his successors was less well-disposed: after the Northumbrians rebelled against English rule in 948, King Edred had the buildings at Ripon burned.
 Prosperity was restored by the end of the 10th century, as the body of Saint Cuthbert was moved to Ripon for a while, due to the threat of Danish raids.